 Professor Kitty te Riele

-Kitty te Riele is an eminent authority on educational policy and practice.
-She works to enhance people’s opportunities to access and participate and succeed in education.
-Emphasis is placed on working with those in disadvantaged and under-represented communities.
 Kitty is internationally respected as a leading expert on alternative educational provision.
 Much of her research examines and supports the work of flexible learning programs to enable marginalised young people to improve their lives, further study, and employment opportunities through education and training.
+Her research ranges from listening directly to young people themselves to analysing systems and policies.

-In addition, Kitty has a strong commitment to the ethical conduct of research, serving on University ethics committees and writing on research ethics in relation to education and youth studies.
-Kitty is among the many migrants welcomed by Australia, making up our multicultural community.
-She moved from the Netherlands more than 20 years ago, and with her husband has lived in Sydney, the NSW Central Coast and Melbourne.
+Kitty moved from the Netherlands to Australia more than 25 years ago, and with her husband has lived in Sydney, on the NSW Central Coast and in Melbourne.
 They are delighted to make Tasmania their home.